GSA/training-pathway-data-practitioner/codealong-apis/README.md

 ## About this class

-Course instruction will be instructor-led and hands-on with delivery conducted both in-person, as well as virtual.
+Course instruction will be instructor-led and hands-on with delivery conducted in-person.

 ## Pre-class Requirement